Spring 2026 Syllabus

 Baraka

-*January 18: Last day to register to add classes and to withdraw from courses without owing tuition*
+*January 20: Last day to register or add a class, and last day to withdraw from classes without owing tuition*

 Descent of Amida and Heavenly Deities.